gauravsc/gauravsc.github.io/_pages/about.md

 Background
 ------
 Before starting PhD, I was an intern at <a href ="https://research.yahoo.com/">Yahoo! labs</a>, Barcelona.
-Prior to that I did my MS in Data Mining from <a href = "http://www.upmc.fr/en/">University of Pierre and Marie Curie</a>, France, supported by Erasmus Mundus category A scholarship.
+Prior to that I did my MS in Data Mining from <a href = "http://www.upmc.fr/en/">University of Pierre and Marie Curie</a>, France, supported by erasmus mundus scholarship.
 Before that, I obtained my BE in Computer Science from <a href="http://dtu.ac.in/">Delhi College of Engineering</a>, University of Delhi, India.

 <!-- This was followed by working as a Software Developer at Visualwebsiteoptimizer.com for a year.  -->